grosser/parallel_tests/Readme.md

 Or add the formatter to the `parallel:` profile of your `cucumber.yml`:

     parallel: --format progress --format ParallelTests::Cucumber::FailuresLogger --out tmp/cucumber_failures.log

+but can also be used via `--test-options='--format x'`:

 Note if your `cucumber.yml` default profile uses `<%= std_opts %>` you may need to insert this as follows `parallel: <%= std_opts %> --format progress...`